 25. Cornell University

 Ithaca, New York

 In 2020, Cornell University created the Indigenous Dispossession Project.
-This project aims to identify all groups of indigenous people that were affected by Cornell University’s foundation and subsequent operations.
-It then aims to reach out to these communities to discuss possible remedies to this historical injustice.
+This project will identify all groups of indigenous people that were affected by Cornell University’s foundation and subsequent operations.
+It will then reach out to these communities to discuss possible remedies for this historical injustice.
 The college is also proactively attempting to increase its Native American community’s size.
-One of the most recent examples of this was the hiring of two new experts in indigenous literature, one of whom is Native American, with the other being an Asian American who grew up on unceded Alaskan tribal land, and who specializes in the intersection of Native and Asian American culture.
+A recent example of this was the hiring of two new experts in indigenous literature, one of whom is Native American.
+The other expert is an Asian American who grew up on unceded Alaskan tribal land.
+The expert specializes in the intersection of Native and Asian American culture.
 The New York Times notes that Cornell University is currently attempting to diversify.
 Winds of Change names it one of the 200 best colleges for Native Americans.